Introduction to trade unions

 - selecting you for redundancy

 The law gives you the right not to join a trade union.
 The same protection applies to you as it does to union members.
-In particular, employers are no longer permitted to operate a 'closed shop' (that is, make all workers join the employer's preferred union).
+In particular, employers are not permitted to operate a 'closed shop' (that is, make all workers join the employer's preferred union).
 An employer can't deduct payments from you, to a union or charity in lieu of union membership without your permission.

 You can’t be discriminated against because you are in a union or because of your union activity.